container-storage-interface/spec/spec.md

 ##### Namespaces

 * A Plugin SHOULD NOT assume that it is in the same [Linux namespaces](https://en.wikipedia.org/wiki/Linux_namespaces) as the Plugin Supervisor.
-  The CO MUST clearly document the [mount propagation](https://www.kernel.org/doc/Documentation/filesystems/sharedsubtree.txt) requirements for Node Plugins and the Plugin Supervisor SHALL satisfy the CO’s requirements.
+  The CO MUST clearly document the [mount propagation](https://www.kernel.org/doc/Documentation/filesystems/sharedsubtree.txt) requirements for Node services and the Plugin Supervisor SHALL satisfy the CO’s requirements.

 ##### Cgroup Isolation